hacks-guide/Guide_Vita/docs/finalizing-setup.md

 +  **[iTLS Installer](https://github.com/SKGleba/iTLS-Enso/releases/latest/)** *(adds TLSv1.2 support in older firmwares for online connection)*

-In order to install the application on your device, we use the VitaDeploy application to download the latest version of the app.
+In order to install the application on your device, we will use the VitaDeploy application to download the latest version of the app.

 ### What You Need